fancycade/tele/SPEC.md

     fun add2(x):
       x + 2

+Ending parenthesis on a type specification are completely optional.

+    spec add(int(), int()): int()

+OR

+    spec add(int, int): int

+The tele compiler will be able to do this automatically.

 Here is a full module with type signatures and sum types

     spec add(int, int): int